Nonlocal Operators and Duality in Abelian Gauge Theory on a Four-Manifold: Nonlocal Operators: A Review

 Let $\cO$ be a surface operator supported on a two-dimensional closed submanifold $\cD$ in $\cM$.
 Insertion of $\cO$ induces a vortex configuration of the gauge field $A$ along $\cD$ such that the gauge field solution gives rise to a field strength that is singular as one approaches $\cD$.
 In addition, the gauge field solution must be invariant under rotations of the plane $\cD'$ normal to $\cD$.
 An example of such a gauge field solution is \be A = \alpha d\theta+\ldots, \ee where $\theta$ is the angular component of the coordinate $z = r e^{i\theta}$ on $\cD'$, and the dots contain the original nonsingular contribution of the gauge field.
 The ``magnetic'' parameter $\alpha$ is valued in $\bR / \bZ$.\footnote{Such a parameter of the gauge field ought to be valued in the (real) Lie algebra ${\frak u}(1)$.
 However, as explained in \cite{gukov-witten}, one can shift the parameter $\alpha \to \alpha + u$ in a particular gauge transformation whereby $\text{exp}(2\pi u) =1$.
 The only invariant of such a gauge transformation is the monodromy $\text{exp}(-2\pi \alpha)$ of the gauge field $A$ around a circle of constant radius $r$.
 Hence, $\alpha$ must take values in $U(1) \cong \mathbb R / \mathbb Z$ instead.} The corresponding two-form field strength is given by \be F=2\pi\alpha\dD +\ldots , \ee as $d(d\theta)=2\pi\dD$, where $\dD$ is a delta two-form supported at the origin of $\cD'$ that is also the Poincar\'{e} dual to $\cD$.
 Notice that the field strength indeed has the required singular behaviour as one approaches $\cD$.

 A few comments are in order at this point.
 Due to the singularity, the gauge field $A$ is \emph{a priori} a connection on a $U(1)$-bundle $\cL\rightarrow\cM\backslash\cD$, and $F$ is the curvature of $\cL$ which is likewise \emph{a priori} defined only on $\cM\backslash\cD$.
-Nevertheless, as a $U(1)$-bundle, it can be shown~\cite{mc} that $\cL$ has an extension over $\cD$ with connection $A$ and curvature $F$.
+Nevertheless, as a $U(1)$-bundle, $\cL$ has an extension over $\cD$ with connection $A$ and curvature $F$.\footnote{For $\cal E$ a bundle associated with an arbitrary (possibly nonabelian) gauge group $G$, its structure group naturally reduces to its maximal torus $\mathbb T$ along $\cD$ -- that is, $\cal E$, if \emph{a priori} defined on $\cM\backslash\cD$ only, cannot be naturally extended as a $G$-bundle over $\cD$, although it can be naturally extended as a $\mathbb T$-bundle over $\cD$, whence along $\cD$, its connection and therefore curvature would take values in the Lie algebra $\frak t$~\cite[section 2.1]{gukov-witten}.
+Since the maximal torus of $U(1)$ is itself, this means that the $U(1)$-bundle $\cL$ has a natural extension over $\cD$, along which $\alpha$ is lifted from $\mathbb R/ \mathbb Z \cong U(1)$ (where it naturally takes values) to ${\frak u}(1)$.}

 With the extension of $\cL$ described above, we roughly have an abelian gauge theory in two dimensions along $\cD$.
 As such, one can introduce, via the factor \be \e{-i\eta\int_\cD F} = \e{-2\pi i\eta\mathfrak{m}} \ee inserted into the path integral, a two-dimensional theta-like angle $\eta$ as an additional quantum parameter, where $\mathfrak{m}=\frac{1}{2\pi}\int_\cD F$ measures the flux through $\cD$.
 Like $\alpha$, the ``electric'' parameter $\eta$ is effectively valued in $\bR /\bZ$ because $\int_\cD F = 2 \pi \bZ$.